A consistent light-cone-gauge superstring field theory: Conclusion and discussion

 We should note that the absence of divergence in the stubbed theory shows another interesting fact.
-In the first place, where does divergence come from although it does not exist in the gauge-invariant theory we start?
+In the first place, where does divergence come from although it does not exist in the gauge-invariant theory we start with?
 If the stubbed theory is divergence-free, it should reproduce the correct amplitudes, just as its equivalent gauge-invariant theory would.
-It means that contributions producing divergence cancel between those coming from the propagation of the transverse mode and the integration of the longitudinal degrees of freedom, and their sum connects smoothly to the contribution from the genuine quartic interaction.
-From another point of view, the effective quartic interaction obtained by integrating out the longitudinal degrees of freedom diverges in the stubless theory, and the stubs play a role of regularization to make it finite.
-It is an interesting problem to directly verify this cancellation of divergence although it is difficult due to the use of different propagators for transverse and longitudinal degrees of freedom.
+It means that contributions producing divergence cancel between those coming from the propagation of the transverse mode and the integration of the longitudinal degrees of freedom, and their sum connects smoothly to the contribution from the genuine (stubbed) quartic interaction.
+From another point of view, the effective quartic interaction obtained by integrating out the longitudinal degrees of freedom also diverges in the stubless theory.
+If we consider the stub as regularization, the contribution from the effective interaction provides a counter-term to make the amplitude finite.
+In this viewpoint, we can consider that the effective vertices $\boldsymbol{M}^{\textrm{eff}}$ (\ref{M eff}) provide an infinite number of counter-terms with the help of $A_{\infty}$ algebra structure.
+It is an interesting problem to directly verify the cancellation of divergence in the four-string amplitudes although it is difficult due to the use of different propagators for transverse and longitudinal degrees of freedom.
 It is necessary to develop a method to project the intermediate states onto each of the transverse and longitudinal fields separately and calculate them independently.
 This remains an issue that should be resolved in the future.